DnD Random Character Generator

 Step-by-Step Instructions

-1. 1Open the DnD Random Character Generator — it's free and requires no account.
+1. 1Open the DnD Random Character Generator in your browser.

-3. 3Optionally lock a specific Race or Class, or leave both on 'Random' for full randomization.
+3. 3Optionally lock a specific race or class, or leave both on Random.

 4. 4Choose your stat generation method: 4d6 Drop Lowest, Standard Array, or Point Buy.

-6. 6Review the character sheet: combat stats (HP/AC/Speed), ability scores with racial bonuses, proficiencies, features, and personality traits.
+6. 6Review the character sheet: combat stats, ability scores, proficiencies, features, and personality traits.

-7. 7Copy the full character sheet with one click, or browse your history of 8 recent characters.
+7. 7Copy the full character sheet with one click to paste into session notes or virtual tabletops.

 DnD Random Character Generator — Frequently Asked Questions